How to Identify an Alcoholic

 • Mutual help groups/12-Step organizations.
 Often incorporated into both inpatient and outpatient treatment, alcoholics in recovery will often attend 12-Step (AA) or other support groups (e.g., SMART Recovery) for years after completing treatment.

-To learn more about our different levels of care — including our alcohol addiction treatment program — and to get help for yourself or a loved one, call us at today.
-We’re here for you.
+To learn more about the different levels of care provided at our alcohol rehab near Miami, and to get help for yourself or a loved one, call us at today.

 Have you lost control of your drinking?